JamesG3/Leetcode/AAA(Note for this repository).md

 	- [https://zh.wikipedia.org/wiki/H指数][3]
 - 448.Find All Numbers Disappeared in an Array
 - 120.Triangle
+- 232.Implement Queue using Stacks: using 2 stack to implement Queue

 ### Questions
 - 382 Linked List Random Node: what are the test cases like?
 Why sometimes the result is *Wrong* when i submit a right answer?